 - Join Trout Unlimited and SWMTU

 - The Chapter has adopted mission and vision statements to guide the organization into the future.

-- The Chapter also has bylaws (PDF document) that were adopted in 1972.
+- The Chapter has bylaws (PDF document).

 - The history of SWMTU by Dick Nelson.